Readers Question: What will happen to the value of a currency during times of deep recession and high inflation?

 Recession and interest rates.
 If the UK enters a recession, then we would expect UK interest rates to fall compared to other countries.
 This would make the UK less attractive for investors to save money.
 Hot money flows are likely to leave the UK and move to countries with higher interest rates.
 If people move money out of the UK, they will sell Pounds and buy other currencies, causing a fall in the value of Sterling.
 Therefore, in theory, we might expect a recession to cause a fall in the value of the currency.

 4. Confidence.
 If a country goes into recession, investors may lose confidence.
-For example, a recession will mean higher debt to GDP ratios and this may cause concern over reliability of bonds (especially in case of Euro).
-But, investors can also retain confidence in a currency, even if economy is in recession.
-It depends on prospects for balance of payments and underlying competitiveness.
+For example, a recession will mean higher debt to GDP ratios, and this may cause concern over the reliability of bonds (especially in case of Euro).
+But, investors can also retain confidence in a currency, even if the economy is in recession.
+It depends on prospects for the balance of payments and underlying competitiveness.

-What happens to value of currency if inflation?
+What happens to the value of currency if inflation?

-If inflation in the UK is relatively higher than other countries, you would expect a fall in the value of the Pound because the Pound is becoming relatively uncompetitive and less people will buy British goods.
-See also: devaluation, competitiveness and inflation
+If inflation in the UK is relatively higher than other countries, you would expect a fall in the value of the Pound because the Pound is becoming relatively uncompetitive and fewer people will buy British goods.